goknsh/math-server/README.md

 ```

 ## Client
-The client a simple TCP sends mathematical expressions to be evaluated and displays the server's response.
+The client is a simple TCP client that sends mathematical expressions to be evaluated to the server and displays the server's response.
 All the client code is located in the `client` directory.

 The client may be started with this command from the root of this project:
 ```sh